Almerc/almerc.github.io/_posts/2016-03-28-MiniGreenHouse.md

 #### Gutting the shelves

 The screws were rusted and stuck into the wooden frame.
-As I wanted to reuse the sides to strengthen the greenhouse frame, I needed to keep the wood in tact.
+As I wanted to reuse the sides to strengthen the greenhouse frame, I needed to keep the wood intact.
 I instead removed the shelves from the inside using a hand saw.

 ![Greenhouse]({{ site.baseurl }}/images/GreenHouse/DSC_0611.JPG "G1")